Jethro-magaji/Hiyaar-stories/src/stories/creating-a-crud-app-with-java-spring-boot-introduction-2022-02-21.md

 Let’s also create a constructor, getters & setters, and the toString() method

-A **Constructor** is a block of code that’s called when an instance of an object is created.
+A **Constructor** is a block of code that is called when an instance of an object is created.
 Getters and setters are the class methods used to manipulate the data of the class fields.
 A Getter is used to read or get the data of the class field whereas a setter is used to set the data of the class field to some variable.
 The `toString()` is an in-built method in Java that returns the value given to it with the string format.